 What are possible complications of Goodpasture syndrome?

-Even with proper treatment, complications may develop.
+Even with correct treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
-Kidney failure will require treatment, such as dialysis or even a kidney transplant.
+Kidney failure will need treatment, such as dialysis or even a kidney transplant.

 When should I call my healthcare provider?

 If your symptoms get worse or you have new symptoms, let your healthcare provider know right away.